 Overall, more than 90% of the students claimed to have been inspired to both read and write more in their free time as a result of the programme, and found the talks interesting and informative, giving them access that they would not otherwise have had to the works and lifestyle of prominent authors.

 Writing is a possible career option, as well as something you can enjoy on the side of having a real job – and then even though the pay isn’t always amazing, the fulfilment makes it worthwhile.

 I couldn’t believe it.
 It was enthralling to listen to Tom Stoppard.
 He’s really inspired me to keep writing and keep trying.

 George Greens School, Year 9

 The RSL receives no government or public funding.
-We depend upon the generosity of donors to run our education programme.
+We depend upon the generosity of donors to run our Outreach programme.